pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/2021/nolass/README.md

 **Lance:**
 * Gyarados: X Spec, TB
 * Dragonair 1: Blizz
-* Dragonair 2: X Spec, Blizz
+* Dragonair 2: X Spec, Blizz (if you have an X Speed use it on Dragonair 2 instead of X Spec)
 * Aero: TB
 * Dragonite: Blizz